 If you are looking for a list of most English-speaking churches in Belgium, a good place to start is the Churches Together website.

-I was delighted to get a few replies from genuinely LGBT-affirming churches.
-They stated categorically that were LGBT-friendly, and that a person’s sexuality would have no impact on them taking a full part in all church activities.
+I was delighted to get a few replies from genuinely LGBT+ affirming churches.
+They stated categorically that they are LGBT+ friendly, and that a person’s sexuality would have no impact on them taking a full part in all church activities.
 These are listed below.

 As to the others, the response was not so positive.
 One church contacted me by telephone and said that they warmly welcome gay and lesbian Christians but participation would “depend on lifestyle.”
 This clearly shows that a “welcoming church” is not necessarily an “affirming church.”

 Most churches, however, simply did not reply.
 Nor to my follow-up email.
 And in some cases, did not wish to engage on the topic face-to-face.
-Some of these are evangelical churches which I know are not LGBT-friendly through negative experiences I have heard about.
+Some of these are evangelical churches that I know are not LGBT+ friendly through negative experiences I have heard about.
+One is where a member of the church choir was told to leave the choir when he came out as gay.
 Other evangelical churches – particularly in the Church of England – maintain a culture of silence.
 Probably in the hope that the issue will go away if they keep their heads in the sand.

 - International Protestant Church of Brussels